»What is Nomad?

 Nomad is designed to natively handle multi-datacenter and multi-region deployments and is cloud agnostic.
 This allows Nomad to schedule in private datacenters running bare metal, OpenStack, or VMware alongside an AWS, Azure, or GCE cloud deployment.
 This makes it easier to migrate workloads incrementally and to utilize the cloud for bursting.

 These Get Started tutorials give you a quick tour of HashiCorp Nomad.
-Start with a no-installation, interactive test drive to be running jobs on a Nomad cluster in under five minutes.
 Next, follow the remaining Get Started tutorials in sequential order to install Nomad on your own machine and run, deploy, and manage applications with Nomad.

 Now, continue to the first tutorial and install Nomad.